bootstrapworld/curriculum/lessons/Data-Science/correlations/langs/en-us/slides.md

 - Repeat this process for at least one more correlation.

 @teacher{
-** _Teachers: Students have the opportunity to choose a dataset that interests them in @lesson-link{choosing-your-dataset/pages/datasets-and-starter-files.adoc, "List of Datasets"}._
+** _Teachers: Students have the opportunity to choose a dataset that interests them from our @lesson-link{choosing-your-dataset/pages/datasets-and-starter-files.adoc, "List of Datasets"} in the @lesson-link{choosing-your-dataset} lesson._

 Confirm that all students have created and understand how to interpret their box plots.
 Once you are confident that all students have made adequate progress, invite them to access their @starter-file{exploration-project} from Google Drive.
 }